chi-atim/CPSC1150/CPSC1150/Lab0/README.md

 •	Program: Program you're in

 You need to do the followings:
-•	create a file called MyInformation.java
+•	create a file called Greetings.java
 •	write your java code in that file
 •	compile and run your program
 •	add some comments to your program